Life in our over-washed, product-filled, fragrance-loving society is ruining our sensitive skin. Meet the dermatologist with the solution.

 So how did we get here?
 “It’s marketing,” says Skotnicki says.
 She points at the behemoth beauty industry – today worth an astounding $400 billion worldwide – which has nurtured skincare routines until many women, and a growing number of men, have arrived at a state of beauty product obsession.

 Skotnicki is who.
 Beyond Soap serves as a wakeup call to the misled consumers and government regulators, and demands the beauty industry take accountability.
 She wants nothing short of a revolution in how we care for our skin.
 To stop the needless damage, we need to wash less and rethink all the beauty products.
-The mantra for the skin revolution she’s trying to start could be “less, less, and less again.”
+The mantra for the sensitive skin revolution she’s trying to start could be “less, less, and less again.”

 A Dermatologist’s Wakeup Call